Rape film banned in India gets Meryl Streep's backing for Oscar

 Depicting the rape and murder of a medical student in 2012 that sparked violent protests, the documentary "India's Daughter" has been mired in controversy since the Indian government implemented its ban.

-But Oscar-winning actress Streep, who introduced the documentary at its U.S. theatrical release in New York City on Wednesday night, said it was worthy of the movie industry's highest honor.
+But Oscar-winning actress Streep, who introduced the documentary at its U.S. theatrical release in New York City on Wednesday night, said it was worthy of the movie industry's highest honour.

 "I'm on the campaign now to get her nominated for best documentary," said Streep, speaking of the film's director, Leslee Udwin.